miurahr/multivolume/README.rst

 Status
 ======

-multivolumefile module is under active development and considered as ***Alpha*** state.
+The multivolumefile module is considered as ***Alpha*** stage.
-It is not good idea to use it on production systems, but it may work well in a limited range of usage.
-Please check limitations and passed test cases.
+All binary mode operation are implemented, but text mode is not completed, such as readline() method.

 Install
 =======